magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-37913-downloadable-product-links-disappear-after-updating-extension-attributes-via-api.md

 }

 <ins>Expected results</ins>:
-Product should be updated, all downloadable links should not be removed.
+Product is updated, all download links are not removed.

 <ins>Actual results</ins>:
 Product updated, but all downloadable links were removed.